xgr-network/XGR/docs/ui/test-suite/xgr_testsuite_guide.md

 Why these steps matter: a scenario verifies coordination between multiple sessions.
 It checks not only one isolated final result, but also that the sessions wait, wake and finish in the expected sequence.

+### Recipe D: External RPC wakeup test

+Goal: prove that a waiting process can be continued by an external customer/backend RPC caller.

+1. Import or create a plan with a waiting step, for example `wait_for_customer_approval`.
+2. Open **Runtime → Start setup**.
+3. Confirm the start step.
+4. Open **Runtime → Payload**.
+5. Enter the normal start payload.
+6. Open **Runtime → Wakeups**.
+7. Switch the wakeup allowlist to **Allowlist**.
+8. Open **Step-specific Configuration**.
+9. Add the waiting step, for example `wait_for_customer_approval`.
+10. Open **RPC**.
+11. Add the external caller address.
+12. Save the plan.
+13. Open the plan in Start Sessions or run it from the Test Suite.
+14. Wait until the session reaches the waiting step.
+15. Send the RPC wakeup from the configured address.
+16. Verify that the process continues to the expected final step.
+17. Confirm the result in the Test Run Monitor or List Sessions monitor.

+Why these steps matter: this tests the customer-facing wakeup path.
+It proves that the process is not only wakeable by internal scenario flows, but also by an external system such as a customer backend or AI agent.

 ---

 ## 13. Troubleshooting